 Dr. McDonald is also investigating the mechanism for the intestinal decolonisation of antimicrobial resistant (AMR) bacteria using faecal microbiota transplantation (FMT).
 This project is supported by the Wellcome Trust Institutional Strategic Support Fund (ISSF) Springboard Fellowship.

-et al., 2019, Microbial bile salt hydrolases mediate the efficacy of faecal microbiota transplant in the treatment of recurrent Clostridioides difficile infection., Gut
+et al., 2019, Microbial bile salt hydrolases mediate the efficacy of faecal microbiota transplant in the treatment of recurrent Clostridioides difficile infection, Gut, ISSN:0017-5749

 et al., 2019, Faecal microbiota transplant for eradication of multidrug-resistant Enterobacteriaceae: a lesson in applying best practice?
-Re: 'A five-day course of oral antibiotics followed by faecal transplantation to eradicate carriage of multidrug-resistant Enterobacteriaceae: A Randomized Clinical Trial'., Clin Microbiol Infect
+Re: 'A five-day course of oral antibiotics followed by faecal transplantation to eradicate carriage of multidrug-resistant Enterobacteriaceae: A Randomized Clinical Trial', Clinical Microbiology and Infection, ISSN:1198-743X

 et al., 2015, Metabolomic Analysis of Human Fecal Microbiota: A Comparison of Feces-Derived Communities and Defined Mixed Communities, Journal of Proteome Research, Vol:14, ISSN:1535-3893, Pages:1472-1482